JasonDip/timer/README.md

 # Countdown Timer

-Create timers in a Timer page then select one to begin counting down.
+Select a timer in the Timer page to begin counting down.
+Custom timers can be created and are saved between session in local storage.

 The Countdown page has a view for the active timer, but does not need to be in focus to countdown.

-Custom timers can be created and are saved between session in local storage.

 The History page keeps a timeline of timers that have started, stopped, or finished.